knieriem/markdown/README.markdown

 output have not been ported.
 The output should be identical to that of peg-markdown.

-The Go version is around 5x slower than the original C version.
+The Go version is around 3.5x slower than the original C version.
 A marked speed improvement has been achieved by converting function `preformat` from concatenating strings to using bytes.Buffer.
 At other places, where this kind of modification had been tried, performance did not improve.
-Also, pre-allocating a large buffer for `element`s didn't show a significant difference from allocating `element`s one at a time.

 ## Installation